 Early treatment may help prevent trachoma complications.

 The disease affects the eye, thereby causing various degrees of eye defects.
 Careful observation should be taken by opticians to be very sure the patient is suffering from the dreaded Trachoma infection before treatment is administered.

 - A white substance is emitted from the eyes containing pus.

 - The inability of victims to withstand light rays.

 - Pain and irritation.

 Children and women are mostly victims of this infection.
 Just that the disease metamorphose slowly, more painful symptoms may not emerge until the adult stage is attained.

 Stages In The Development Of Trachoma Eye Disease If Contacted.

-This consists of the intense and follicular inflammation.
-The intense inflammation In this stage, your eye is now highly infectious and becomes irritated, with a thickening or swelling of the upper eye lid.
+This consists of intense and follicular inflammation.
+The intense inflammation In this stage, your eye is now highly infectious and becomes irritated, with a thickening or swelling of the upper eyelid.
 The follicular inflammation on the other hand beginning in this stage.
-Five or more follicles, small bumps that contain lymphocytes, a type of white blood cell that are visible with magnification on the inner surface of your upper eyelid.
+Five or more follicles, small bumps that contain lymphocytes, a type of white blood cell that is visible with magnification on the inner surface of your upper eyelid.

-Scars infections leads to scarring of the inner eye lid.
+Scars infections lead to scarring of the inner eyelid.
 The scars often appear as white lines when examined with magnification.
-Your eyelid may become distorted, vision may not sharp as usual and may turn in (entropies).
-The scarred inner lining of your eyelid continues to deform, causing your lashes to turn in so that they rub on and scratch the transparent outer surface of your eye (cornea) which may lead surgical treatment.
+Your eyelid may become distorted, vision may not sharp as usual, and may turn in (entropies).
+The scarred inner lining of your eyelid continues to deform, causing your lashes to turn in so that they rub on and scratch the transparent outer surface of your eye (cornea) which may lead to surgical treatment.